 - 1½ teaspoons vanilla bean paste (or vanilla extract)

 - 1 tub (8 ounce) whipped topping , such as Cool Whip

 - 25 mini Reese's Peanut Butter Cups , roughly chopped

 - 3 tablespoons chocolate syrup

-- In a large bowl, beat cream cheese, sugar, vanilla extract, and peanut butter until smooth.
+- In a large bowl, beat cream cheese, sugar, vanilla extract, and peanut butter with an electric hand mixer until smooth.
 Fold in whipped topping until completely combined.

 - Spread filling evenly into prepared cookie crust.
 Cover and refrigerate for at least 4 hours, or overnight.

 - Before serving, remove cheesecake from spring form pan and top with chopped peanut butter cups and chocolate syrup.